 Visit New Orleans before Mardi Gras!

-While we love Mardi Gras, we don’t recommend visiting New Orleans on Mardi Gras day.
-It’s a lot too crazy for us.
-You can still catch the flavor of Mardi Gras when you visit New Orleans by riding the (free) ferry across to the West Bank and visiting Blain Kern’s Mardi Gras World.
-Many of the best Mardi Gras floats have been created here for years–and you can see them!
+While we love Mardi Gras, we don't recommend visiting New Orleans on Mardi Gras day.
+It's a lot too crazy for us.
+You can still catch the flavor of Mardi Gras when you visit New Orleans by riding the (free) ferry across to the West Bank and visiting Blain Kern's Mardi Gras World.
+Many of the best Mardi Gras floats have been created here for years--and you can see them!
 Do a google search for various discount codes.
 So go before, or go after the big day.
+(Note: Although Mardi Gras parades have been cancelled for 2021, you can still see amazing floats and get the feel for the parades at Mardi Gras World.)

 This week we’re going to share some favorite Mardi Gras facts and recipes.
 We hope you’ll join us to get into the spirit.
 As they say in Louisiana “Laissez Les Bons Temps Rouler!”
 (Let the good times roll!)